jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Instance/Exchanged-DNS.md

 # Domain Switch

 Domain switch is to exchange the Intranet and Internet domains of two instances simultaneously.
+Where the user uses backup-based creation and time-based creation and new instances are required to be connected for applications, domains of original instances can be switched to new instances with the domain switch function.
+In such case, additional risks and work caused by modifying database connection character strings can be avoided.

-In light of data security, SQL Server will get the replacement and recovery functions of the instance off-line.
-When a user needs to recover the data, we recommend the following method:
+ For example, the user deletes a batch of data by mistake and needs to recover such data via backup with original instance kept for data verification.
+In such case, the user can carry out the following operation:
 1. Use **"Create Based on Backup"** or **"Create Via Time Point"** to recover the data to a new instance.
 2. Check the data on the new instance
 3. Use **“Domain Switch”** to switch the domain of the old instance to the recovered new instance, which can avoid applying and adjusting the access domain of database.